chris-stanton/APP-web-store/README.md

 # Fishing Rod / Rod Building Parts Web-Store

-## Description: Platform to sell my custom made fishing rods and other rod building parts and supplies.
+## Description: Platform to sell custom made fishing rods and other rod building parts, materials and supplies.
+This app has a User side and and Admin side to display sales and inventory details.

 ## Technologies Used: